G-Core/product-documentation/documentation/web-security/faq/attackers-have-found-out-my-origin-ip-and-are- attacking-it-directly-what-should-i-do.md

 order: 50
 toc:
 ---
+# Attackers have found out my origin IP and are attacking it directly.
+What should I do?

 Ask the hosting provider for a new IP address (preferably from a different subnet).
-Change the origin IP in the [control panel settings](https://support.gcorelabs.com/hc/en-us/articles/360000578457-DDoS-Protection-Setup).
+Change the origin IP in the <a href="https://gcore.com/docs/web-security/create-and-configure-a-protected-resource" target="_blank">Control panel settings</a>.

-Set up [ACL](https://support.gcorelabs.com/hc/en-us/articles/360000579237-Origin-Access-Restrictions) to allow access only to the trusted IPs and subnets.
+<a href="https://gcore.com/docs/set-the-access-policy-for-a-protected-resource" target="_blank">Set up ACL</a> to allow access only to the trusted IPs and subnets.